 convert --version

-This command will display the version of ImageMagick that is currently installed on your system.
+This command will display the ImageMagick version currently installed on your system.

 Another way to install ImageMagick on a Fedora system is to build it from the source.
 This method allows you to install a specific version of ImageMagick or customize the build options.
 To install ImageMagick from the source, follow these steps.